mollyim/flatline-platform/docs/architecture.md

 It expects to communicate with the propietary AWS DynamoDB and AWS S3 services, which in the Flatline prototype are emulated by [LocalStack](#localstack).
 Whisper relies on DynamoDB to host [several tables](#whisper-database) used to keep most of its persistent state.
 It also relies on S3 to manage [device pre-keys](#whisper-pre-key-store) and fetch [dynamic configuration](#whisper-dynamic-configuration) parameters.

 For various caches and queues, Whisper reslies on a [Redis cluster](#redis-cluster).
 During the client registration process, Whisper communicates with the [registration service](#registration-service).
+For one-to-one multimedia calls, Whisper provides clients with relay addresses and credentials for [Coturn](#coturn), which replaces the propietary Cloudflare Realtime service.
 In Flatline, Whisper is configured to send telemetry to the [OpenTelemetry Collector](#opentelemetry-collector) component, which replaces the propietary Datadog Agent.

 #### Storage Service